Today, you’re going to learn everything about how to use CBD oil for anxiety.

 One of the most incredible things about cannabis is that it contains the cannabinoids that target and regulate our endocannabinoid system.

-Research done over the decades has proven that there’s especially 1 cannabinoid extremely effective in reducing anxiety: CBD.
+Research done over the decades (which you'll read about next) has proven that there’s especially 1 cannabinoid that can be effective in reducing anxiety: CBD.

 CBD and the Anxious Brain: What Science Has to Say

 CBD has been shown to act as an agonist of the 5-HT1a receptor (a serotonin-subtype receptor).
 In pharmacology, the term ‘agonist' means ‘activator'.
 What this means is that CBD activates the 5-HT1a receptor.

 There's scientific research showing that activation of the 5-HT1a receptor can have positive effects on mental and physical health: